Generalized geometric commutator theory and quantum geometric bracket and its uses: Generalized structural Poisson bracket and geobracket

 \section{Generalized structural Poisson bracket and geobracket}

-In this section, we will briefly review the entire theoretical framework of generalized covariant Hamiltonian system defined by the generalized structural Poisson bracket totally based on the paper \cite{22} as a revision of generalized Poisson bracket [see \cite{22} for more details].
+In this section, we will briefly review the entire theoretical framework of generalized covariant Hamiltonian system defined by the generalized structural Poisson bracket totally based on the paper \cite{22} as a revision of generalized Poisson bracket.